 Is Gravatar Images increasing the load time of your website?
 These days almost every website owner has gravatar in the Author box.
 And at the same time, you will be able to see the gravatar’s for the commentators as well which is quite sensible as the website look more genuine and authentic with avatars.

 But, yes it slows down the website speed.
 As gravatar’s pulls the images to load from each and every commentator’s gravatar server’s.
-Which is definitely attached with the individual email address.
+Which is definitely attached to the individual email address.

 Hence while loading the images the website has to make several HTTP’s requests, which dramatically increases the load time.
 And if your website receives several comments, then your users have to suffer a lot.